jswee1/jswee1/README.md

 #### Application Project Manager | Full Stack Developer (In-training)
 ![Header](./github-header-image-2.png)

 I'm JS from Singapore.
-Discovered interest in implementing software application project when I was assigned to implement software application at the beginning of my career.
-Made the switch to IT industry in 2022 and am working to build technical knowledge in full stack development.
+Discovered interest in implementing software application project when I was assigned to implement software applications at the beginning of my career.
+Made the switch to IT industry in 2022, and I am working to build technical knowledge in full stack development.

-Hope to service my company's clients more effectively with these knowledge.
+Hope to service my company's clients more effectively with this knowledge.

 Interested in full-time positions that require experience with application delivery, lead generation/management and customer service.
-Roles such as Application Project Manager, Customer Success Manager or Account Management.
+Roles such as Application Project Manager, Customer Success Manager or Account Management..

 Skills:  REACT / JS

-- 🌱 I’m currently learning Java, Springboot
+- 🌱 I’m currently learning Java, Spring Boot
 - ⚡ Fun fact: Pawrent to 3 lovely boys, enjoys anime and road cycling.

 <div>